ULHPC/documents/newsletters/2015/issue-01/src/_RESIF.md

-# Release of RESIF: New tool to ease the management of software modules on the platform and your machine
+# RESIF: easy management of software environments

-RESIF is an internally developped tool that aims at making software management on the UL HPC platform more accessible.
-The main features of RESIF are the automitization of the creation of a new software stack and of the addition of software to an existing software stack.
+[RESIF](http://resif-pypi.readthedocs.org/en/latest/) is an internally developed tool that aims to make the software management on the UL HPC platform more accessible to its users.
+Its main feature is the automation of the deployment of a new software environment, while also making it easy to add software to an existing stack.
+The tool can be used both on the HPC platform and workstations, making it easy for users to have local installations of the same software they use on the clusters.

-The workflow becomes simple and using this tool doesn't require the user to have any knowledge of how things work in the background anymore.
-It consists in a few readable commands that allow to:
+RESIF builds on the [EasyBuild framework](http://hpcugent.github.io/easybuild/) yet does not require an indepth knowlege of it, and provides users a simple workflow allowing:

-- Install and initialize RESIF
+- easy installation and initialization of RESIF and EasyBuild
-- Create a new software stack
+- creation of a new software stack
-- Add new software to a software stack
+- addition of new software to an existing software stack
-- Use provided software

-The worklow can be summarized by this simple figure:
+The workflow is outlined in the following figure:

 \includegraphics[width=\textwidth]{images/RESIFnewsletter.pdf}